Do Unions Shape Political Ideologies at Work?: Introduction

-To start with, it enables us to analyze the political effects of unions at the workplace, where unions directly engage with employees and where not only members but also non-members may be affected by unionization.
-Exploiting the occupational information in the campaign contribution data, we can differentiate the political responses of workers and managers and study within-firm dynamics that have been previously ignored.
-We first ask how workplace unionization alters the political behavior of workers. \cite{Kerrissey2013} have argued that unions provide their members with political capital - they inform, engage, and mobilize members.
-Unions spend substantial resources on outreach and political education of their members.
-Most unions have newspapers and/or websites that seek to inform members about topics relevant for their working conditions.
-They frequently hold meetings and workshops in which union members learn and exchange political views \citep{Ahlquist2013, Iversen2015, Macdonald2021}.
-Moreover, employee gatherings, voting for union officers, participation in hiring halls, and joint strike activities can improve communication networks between workers and create social experiences that transform them into more engaged citizens \citep{Lindvall2013, McAdam2001, Terriquez2011}.
+To start with, our approach enables us to analyze the political effects of unions in the workplace, where both unionizing workers and their non-unionizing management can be affected.
+Exploiting the occupational information in the campaign contribution data, we can differentiate the political responses of workers and managers, allowing us to explore within-firm dynamics that have not been studied before.
+We first ask how workplace unionization alters the political behavior of workers.
+As \cite{Kerrissey2013} argue, unions provide their members with political capital -- they inform, engage, and mobilize members.
+Unions dedicate significant resources to political outreach and education, informing members on issues related to their working conditions and typically advocating Democratic Party positions \citep{Ahlquist2013, Iversen2015, Macdonald2021}.\footnote{Moreover, employee gatherings, voting for union officers, participation in hiring halls, and joint strike activities can improve communication networks between workers and create social experiences that turn them into more engaged citizens \citep{Lindvall2013, McAdam2001, Terriquez2011}.} Through these mechanisms, unionization can change the political participation and ideological positions of their members.

-Through these mechanisms workplace unionization can increase union members’ participation and support for Democratic candidates, which is consistent with our results.
-Our DiD estimates show that total campaign contributions from workers rise by 11\% in response to unionization.
-This effect only shows up in the cycle of the union election and suggests a short-term political mobilization of workers through a successful union campaign at the workplace.
-Most importantly, when we examine the party composition of contributions, we find that unionization increases the percentage difference in donations from workers to Democrats versus Republicans by 12 percentage points in the six years following a union election.
-This result indicates a lasting shift in workers’ ideological positions towards the political left.
+Our main results show that successful workplace unionization leads to notable increases in workers' political donations, particularly in favor of Democratic candidates.
+We find a significant rise in total campaign contributions of workers in the cycle of the union election, suggesting a short-term mobilization effect from the union campaign.
+Most importantly, when we examine the party composition of contributions, we find that unionization increases the percentage difference in donations from workers to Democrats versus Republicans by 12 percentage points in the six years following a union election.\footnote{The percentage interpretation of our results requires assumptions about the weighting of extensive- and intensive-margin changes in contribution amounts \citep{Chen2024}.
+For reasonable weights, we estimate an increase in the Democratic-Republican gap of workers' donations between 11 and 16 percentage points.} This result indicates a lasting shift in workers’ ideological positions towards the political left.